 Content from the title and editor will automatically appear on the front end of your site.
 However, if you want to display content from your custom fields, you will need to use Pods shortcodes or templates.

 So, custom post types are a great way to add new content types to your WordPress site.

-For instance, like we did here, you can start publishing book reviews, product infos, movie ratings, or whatever else you find interesting.
+For instance, as we did here, you can start publishing book reviews, product Infos, movie ratings, or whatever else you find interesting.
 That’s the whole objective – using WordPress in a way that suits all your needs.

 Try our premium WordPress themes at a very affordable price to design a website exactly you have imagined!
 Also, check out our WP theme bundle!
 This package includes 55+ premium themes, and it’s available at a fraction of the cost of purchasing them individually.
 So what are you waiting for?
 Try it Today.